CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 ## ./isomorphic

-Code shared between the server and the client side code.
+Non React code shared between the server and the client side code.

 # Deploy